deficollective/defiscan/src/content/protocols/chronicle.md

 ## Conclusion

 ChronicleLabs' protocol exposes centralized permissions on the oracles' validator set which are protected with a 7-day exit window.
 The protocol relies on third-party entities which collaborate offchain in a peer-to-peer fashion to produce a verifiable price onchain.
 The global list of validators contains 25 entities including 14 publicly known in the Ethereum ecosystem.
-We believe that this brings the Chronicle protocol to a decentralization stage equivalent to Stage 1, as a dependency.
+We believe that this brings the Chronicle protocol to a **Medium Centralization**, equivalent to Stage 1, as a dependency.

-> Overall score: Stage 1
+> Overall score: Medium Centralization

-# Governance
+# Appendix

+## Security Council

 The multisig in charge of the `TimelockController` is a 2/3 multisig belonging to chronicle.
 It does not meet our security council requirements.

 | Name              | Account                                                                                                                | Type         | ≥ 7 signers | ≥ 51% threshold | ≥ 50% non-insider | Signers public |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------- | ------------ | ----------- | --------------- | ----------------- | -------------- |
 | Internal Multisig | [0xC8910D85511dfe915630bfccB6bF98973e67F827](https://etherscan.org/address/0xC8910D85511dfe915630bfccB6bF98973e67F827) | Multisig 2/3 | ❌          | ✅              | ❌                | ❌             |

-# Contracts & Permissions

 ## Contracts¨